helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

 <br>

-## What is Secure Internet Gateway Tunnel?
+## What is Secure Internet Gateway?

 A Secure Internet Gateway (SIG) is a cloud-based service that provides secure and filtered access to the internet for users and devices within an organization. <br>
 SIG uses tunnels to establish secure connections between an organization's network and the cloud-based security service.
 This tunnel encrypts the traffic between the organization's network and the SIG service, ensuring the confidentiality and integrity of data as it travels over the internet.